Radiation Pattern

 2d or two dimensional radiation patterns for antennas

-The plot on the right in Figure 2 is the azimuthal plot.
+The radiation pattern on the right in Figure 2 is the azimuthal plot.
 It is a function of the azimuthal angle for a fixed polar angle (90 degrees off the z-axis in this case).
-Since the pattern in Figure 1 is symmetrical around the z-axis, this plot appears as a constant in Figure 2.
+Since the radiation pattern in Figure 1 is symmetrical around the z-axis, this plot appears as a constant in Figure 2.

 Next Topic: Field Regions